Cleo Communications

-Cleo Communications LLC, simply refereed to as Cleo, is a privately held software company founded in 1976.
+Cleo Communications LLC, simply referred to as Cleo, is a privately held software company founded in 1976.
+The company is best known for its ecosystem integration platform, Cleo Integration Cloud with RADAR.

 History

 Cleo originally began as a division of Phone 1 Inc., a voice data gathering systems manufacturer, and built data concentrators and terminal emulators — multi-bus computers, modems, and terminals to interface with IBM mainframes via bisynchronous communications.
 The company then began developing mainframe middleware in the 1980s, and with the rise of the PC, moved into B2B data communications and secure file transfer software.

-Since being acquired in 2012 the company’s offerings have evolved into Cleo Integration Cloud, a platform for enterprise business integration.
+Cleo Communications was acquired in 2012 by Global Equity Partners along with other investment companies.
+Since being acquired in 2012, the company’s offerings have evolved into Cleo Integration Cloud, a platform for enterprise business integration.

 Business

-Based in Rockford, Illinois (USA), with offices in Chicago, London, and Bangalore, Cleo has about 300 employees and more than 4,000 direct customers.
-The company's flagship offering, Cleo Integration Cloud, provides both on-premise and cloud-based integration technologies and comprises solutions for B2B/EDI, application integration and data movement and transformation.
+Based in Rockford, Illinois (USA), with offices in Chicago, Pennsylvania, London, and Bangalore, Cleo has about 400 employees and more than 4,100 direct customers.
+The company's flagship offering, Cleo Integration Cloud, provides both on-premise and cloud-based integration technologies and comprises solutions for B2B/EDI, application integration, data movement and data transformation.
 Previous products now incorporated into the Cleo Integration Cloud platform include Cleo Harmony, Cleo Clarify, and Cleo Jetsonic.

 Cleo solutions span a variety of industries, including manufacturing, logistics and supply chain, retail, third-party logistics, warehouse management and transportation management, healthcare, financial services and government.

 The U.S. Department of Veterans Affairs adopted Cleo's fax technology, Cleo Streem, in 2013 when in need of FIPS 140-2-compliant technology to protect information, and the City of Atlanta has used Cleo Streem for network and desktop faxing since 2006.

-Cleo also serves U.S. transportation logistics company MercuryGate International and SaaS-based food logistics organization ArrowStream, powers the architecture for several major supply chain companies, such as Blue Yonder and SAP, and integrates the pharmaceutical supply chain for such companies as Octapharma.
-Notable manufacturing customers include Duraflame, Inc., Sauder Woodworking, and Camira Fabrics Ltd. Key partners include FourKites and ClientsFirst, among many others.
+Cleo also serves U.S. transportation logistics company MercuryGate International and SaaS-based food logistics organization ArrowStream.
+It powers the architecture for several major supply chain companies, such as Blue Yonder and SAP.
+Cleo integrates the pharmaceutical supply chain for such companies as Octapharma.
+Key partners include FourKites and ClientsFirst, among many others.

+In May 2023, Cleo announced it entered a global partnership with consulting and multinational information technology services company, Cognizant (NASDAQ: CTSH).
+Together, the companies announced CCIB, powered by Cleo, which is a B2B iPaaS solution that provides B2B managed services with built-in, scalable infrastructure on the cloud.
+The solution comprises elements from Cleo’s flagship offering, Cleo Integration Cloud.